-Have you checked out my past #ChingonaFest ladies?
-Myrah Duque and Nessi Montalvan from an Orphaned Earring were two of the most recently featured wonder women.
+It seems I’ve added Chingona Cheerleader to my soapbox recently (Mostly by accident but I’m running with it anyway).
 Each week, I’m featuring one fabulous Latina who’s moving mountains and raising hell because their stories are worth telling.
 Twenty questions will be presented to each and 15 will be answered and presented here to you in a Q&A format, like the fancy features in magazines, only with more typos and less airbrushing.

 Pauline Campos: Chocolate or vanilla?

-PC: Let’s play word association.
+PC: Glitter and caramel and word tangents.
+I do believe I’m in love with you.
+Let’s play word association.
 I say CHINGONA and you say…?

 PC: Quick!
 One takeaway you want your children to hold onto after they’ve grown and flown the nest…